nhsconnect/gpconnect/pages/accessrecord/accessrecord_design.md

 ### Record In Transit ###

-Their is a risk around their being an incomplete GP record if the patient's record is undergoing a transfer.
+There is a risk that the GP record may be incomplete if the patient's record is undergoing a transfer.

-- <span class="label label-success">SELECTED</span> Provider some warning that the record could be incomplete.
+- <span class="label label-success">SELECTED</span> Provider to supply a warning that the record could be incomplete.
 - Other.

 ## HTML Sections ##